noobaa/noobaa-core/docs/NooBaaNonContainerized/NooBaaCLI.md

     - Type: String
     - Description: Path to JSON file which includes account properties.
 When using `from_file` flag the account details must only appear inside the options JSON file.
 See [from file example](#--from-file-flag-usage-example).

+- `iam_operate_on_root_account`
+    - Type: Boolean
+    - Description: Specifies if the account allowed to create root accounts using the IAM API (the default behavior is to create of IAM accounts).
+See - [IAM - Root Accounts Manager](./../design/iam.md#root-accounts-manager).

 ### Update Account

 The `account update` command is used to update an existing account with customizable options.